ManaliRathod9/Create-Simple-Table/README.md

 # Create-Simple-Table
-Creating the Simple table using html .
+Creating the Simple table using html. .